keerthana777z/Breast-Cancer-Detection-Application/README.md

 This project uses GitHub Actions for continuous integration and deployment:

 - **Continuous Integration**: Automatically runs tests and builds Docker images on every push and pull request.
-- **Continuous Deployment**: Automatically deploys the application to AWS Elastic Beanstalk when changes are pushed to the main branch.
+- **Continuous Deployment**: Automatically deploys the application using SSH key authentication when changes are pushed to the main branch.

 The CI/CD pipeline performs the following steps: